 The Limitation of Liability Act

 The Limitation of Liability Act of 1851 is codified in 46 U.S.C.
 Section 30505.
-Under the Act, a boat owner can file a lawsuit to limit their liability in any accident to the value of the boat or vessel (plus pending freight at the end of their voyage).
-This means that if the boat which causes the accident sinks or has little or no value, the owner may owe little or nothing to injured parties.
+Under the Act, a boat owner can file a lawsuit to limit their liability in an accident to the value of the boat or vessel (plus pending freight at the end of their voyage).
+This means that if the boat which causes the accident sinks or has little or no value, the owner may owe little or nothing to the injured parties.
 But there are exceptions and restrictions on when and under what circumstances the LOLA can be used.
 The statute provides in 46 U.S.C.
 Sec.
 305012, for example, that: